Watch a recording of the Radical Care panel discussion above! To access a recording of the panel with closed captions, please visit this link.

 About the Panelists

-Miki Kashtan is a co-founder of Bay Area Nonviolent Communication.
+Miki Kashtan is a practical visionary applying the tools of Nonviolent communication.
 She is the author of Reweaving Our Human Fabric: Working together to Create a Nonviolent Future; Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Lives; and The Little Book of Courageous Living.
 She is inspired by the role of visionary leadership in shaping a livable future, and works toward that vision by sharing the principles and practices of Nonviolent Communication through consulting, retreats, and training for organizations.
 Miki blogs at The Fearless Heart and her articles have appeared in the New York Times, Tikkun magazine, Waging Nonviolence, Shareable, Peace and Conflict, and elsewhere.
 She holds a Ph.D. in Sociology from UC Berkeley.